 Call for Proposals

-The Tillich: Issues in Theology, Religion, and Culture Unit seeks papers or a panel proposal regarding 2 Themes:
+The Tillich: Issues in Theology, Religion, and Culture Unit seeks papers or a panel proposal on the following themes:

 Statement of Purpose

 Kirk MacGregor, McPherson College1/1/2023 - 12/31/2028